 2. Prep the inside of the pumpkin planter

-Once the top is off, scoop out the innards with a metal spoon to make sure you get all the seeds and pulp.
-Once everything's been cleared out, place some wet floral foam in place of it as it should soak up any excess water, and acts both as a support to keep the flowers in place and as a preservative to keep flowers in bloom for longer.
+When everything's been cleared out, place some wet floral foam at the bottom of the pumpkin.
+This will soak up any excess water, and acts both as a support to keep the flowers in place and as a preservative to keep flowers in bloom for longer.

 3. Add blooms to a pumpkin planter

 Now's the time to get the creative juices flowing and to arrange your foliage and flowers.
 We'd recommend a mixture of reds and pinks, colors that complement the pumpkin's orange, but any hues will do.

-Flowers like roses, and alstroemerias can create that autumnal look, while chrysanthemums, and red hypericum berries can give you that vibrant feel.
+Flowers like celosia, sunflowers, and chrysanthemums can evoke that autumnal look, while aster, dianthus, ornamental peppers, and red hypericum berries can give you that vibrant feel.

 How to make a pumpkin crown